• Genre: First Person, Puzzle, Thriller

-The way the player finds the ripped-out pages with the verses on them varied a little bit under development.
+The way the player finds the ripped-out pages with the verses on them varied slightly under development.

-The first thing I tried was that all pages were scattered from the beginning, this had a lot of problems, however.
-After experimenting quite a bit the final result was the pages spawning as the player found the right location.
+The first thing I tried was that all pages were scattered from the beginning; this, however, had many problems.
+After experimenting quite a bit, the final result was the pages spawning as the player found the correct location.

 The biggest problem with this puzzle was the inconsistency in what time players managed to solve it.

-Some solved it within a minute as others solved it after a few minutes.
-Normally this wouldn't be a problem but with our 10 minutes gameplay restriction this increased our average playtime.
+Some solved it within a minute, as others solved it after a few minutes.
+Usually, this wouldn't be a problem, but with our 10 minutes gameplay restriction, this increased our average playtime.

-To solve the time issue I decided to underline keywords in the verses that point towards the next clue.
+I decided to underline keywords in the verses that point towards the next clue to solve the time issue.

 The globe puzzle

 Our final puzzle was heavily inspired by the game series "The Room".
 When finding a key at the end of the treasure hunt puzzle, the player can open a globe in the main hall.
 Inside is a jigsaw puzzle that, once solved, opens a compartment revealing cubes with letters on them.
 On the solved jigsaw puzzle is a riddle.
 The player has to use the cubes to spell out the answer.

 This puzzle was implemented as a replacement for our initial final puzzle.